gabrielweyer/gabrielweyer.github.io/_posts/2016-06-13-bein-sports-connect.md

 # Subscribing

 As the pricing seems reasonable I decided to go ahead.
 The page is loaded over HTTPS so we start well but to my surprise the form contains a **password remainder** field.
-Password remainders are a bad practice as users tend to fill them with their password (when allowed) or with a hint that is an obvious give away.
+Password remainders are a bad practice as users tend to fill them with their password (when allowed) or with a hint that is an obvious give away.<!--more-->

 As I don't know any of my password, a password reminder is useless to me so I always generate a strong unique random password for this field.
 After trying to submit the form I got the following error: